alidcast/rogue.js/README.md

 higher order components that come preconfigured with SSR support for Rogue.
 You can use this package to enhance your application without uncessary SSR boilerplate.
 - [`@roguejs/cli`](https://github.com/alidcastano/rogue.js/tree/master/packages/rogue-cli) (WIP), holds the build and development system for the Roguejs framework.
 You can use this package to power a Roguejs app with zero configuration.

+*If you'd like to get started with Rogue now, we recommend you use [`@roguejs/app`](https://github.com/alidcastano/rogue.js/tree/master/packages/rogue-app) with your own custom build setup.
+Check out the [with-razzle](https://github.com/alidcastano/rogue.js/tree/master/examples/with-razzle) example to get started.*

 Each of the above packages holds its respective documentation inside its `README.md`.

+### Who is Rogue for?

+Rogue was built to make complex web apps simpler.
+We're able to do this by assuming that you're already using (or plan to use) two great techologies: React Router 4 and Apollo Graphql.
+If your application doesn't satisfy these needs, we recommend you check out [Nextjs](https://github.com/zeit/next.js/) as an alternative.

 ### Index